dhillondeep/uwdart/README.md

 # UWDart
 Waterloo OpenData Client in Dart.
 UWDart will supports all OpenData endpoints, and will processes all returned data in JSON.

-This project is under development at the moment and no version has been released.
-Stay Posted!!
+This project is under development at the moment but version 0.0.1 is released.
+It supports following EndPoints:
+- Course
+- News

+Check [Changelogs](CHANGELOG.md) file for all the changes.

 ## Waterloo OpenData Api Documentation
 https://github.com/uWaterloo/api-documentation